Universal Relation between Entropy and Kinetics: Detailed Derivation

 The indistinguishable PDF $\tilde{P}$ yields the thermodynamic entropy (the information content of the $N$ indistinguishable particles' configuration~\cite{Shannon1948}), which must account for the indistinguishable statistics,

 Thus, $S$ is the ``usual'' Shannon entropy entropy in the phase-space $\Phi$, up to the entropy of permutations.
 Note that all continuous entropies are physically meaningful up to some additive reference constant, which is extensive in $N$.
 The constant depends on the physical units and, if used, the discretization of phase space.
 We account for this arbitrary constant by including $\upsilon^{N}$, where $\upsilon$ bears the units of phase-space volume.
 Overall, the argument within the logarithm in Eq.~\eqref{eq:shandef} is unitless.
+For simplicity of notation, we did not include $\upsilon$ in the main text, and we kept in mind that entropy is defined up to an additive constant.

 In order to obtain our central results, we wish to relate Eq.~\eqref{eq:shandef} to the asymptotic (long-time) dynamics occurring within that steady state.
 Consider the underlying microscopic trajectories $\vecX(t)$ between times $t=0$ and $t=\tf$.
 We divide the time interval $\tf$ into $K$ steps of duration $\dt=\tf/K$ each, and denote $\vecX^k\equiv\vecX(t=k\dt)$, $k=0,\ldots,K$, which is a collection of ``consecutive snapshots'' in that process.
 Let $\tilde{\prob}[\{\vecX^k\}]$ denote the PDF of observing the discrete sequence of $K$ \emph{indistinguishable} $N$-particle states $\{\vecX^k\}$, defined over $\tilde{\Phi}^{K+1}$ (\ie how a collection of ``gray points'' evolves in time.
 See Fig. 1 of the main text).